+which led to another-and finally, they were signed as a regular feature.
 Bud Abbott was born in a circus tent at Coney Island and comes from a family long identified with show business.
 Lou Costello won a scholarship at a prep school for being a crack baseball player; wearied of that and hitch-hiked to Hollywood, where he appeared in about sixty silent pictures, playing every conceivable type of part.
 When talkies arrived, Lou returned to New York and went into vaudeville.
-When the straight-man in his act fell sick, Abbott volunteered to step in . . . and so the team of Abbott and Costello was formed.
+When the straight-man in his act fell sick, Abbott volunteered to step in . . and so the team of Abbott and Costello was formed.

-Both Lou and Bud married stage girls whom they met in Washington just ten years ago-the first year they started working as a permanent team . . . and from all the indications, their zany kind of humor, which seems so made for each other, will keep them together a long time to come.
+Both Lou and Bud married stage girls whom they met in Washington just ten years ago-the first year they started working as a permanent team girls whom they met in Washington just ten years ago-the first year they started working as a permanent team . . and from all the indications, their rany kind of humor, which seems so made for each other, will keep them together a long time to come.